 A Conscious Choice

 In 2006, Laila announced her retirement from acting to focus on family.
 Her decision was bold in an industry where comebacks are rare.
-Fans were heartbroken, but Laila remained firm, prioritizing her personal life over fame.
+Fans were heartbroken, but Laila remained firm, prioritising her personal life over fame.
 She moved to Iran, embracing a quieter existence.

 Occasional Appearances

 During her hiatus, Laila stayed connected to the entertainment world through small projects.
-In 2018, she appeared in a commercial for Aachi Badam Milk, sparking rumors of a comeback.
+In 2018, she appeared in a commercial for Aachi Badam Milk, sparking rumours of a comeback.
 Her dimpled smile and charm reminded fans why she was a superstar.

 The Comeback Trail